mauri870/mauri870/README.md

 ### Kubernetes

+- [mauri870/k8s-heartbeat](https://github.com/mauri870/k8s-heartbeat) a HTTP api that exposes monitoring endpoints to check the availability of deployments running in a kubernetes cluster.
 - [mauri870/kubectl-renew](https://github.com/mauri870/kubectl-renew) a utility to restart pods.
 From kubernetes v1.15 onwards you can just use kubectl rollout restart.
 - [mauri870/knodeip](https://github.com/mauri870/knodeip) retrieve a pod's public node ip from inside the pod itself.